ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.5.2

+- Re-introduce the search bar, after Vuepress upgrade.

+## 3.5.1

+- Update github actions to deploy automatically to the npm library.

 ## 3.5.0

 - Select what context storage to store data in the node configuration.